HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-4 Operator classes etc.md

 Remember, when operating a club station, you use the club's callsign, not your personal one.
 It's all about team spirit in the radio waves!

-So, if you and your buddies are thinking of starting a radio club, now you know how to make it official with the FCC.
-It's a great way to share resources, knowledge, and the joy of ham radio!

-#### This is your identity on Ham Radio
+#### Your Radio Identity

-Pro Tip: Your call sign is your on-air identity.
-Use it proudly and clearly.
-When using phonetics, stick to the standard phonetic alphabet for clarity.
+Your call sign is your on-air identity.
+Use it proudly and clearly, following proper identification procedures we'll discuss in later sections.

 As you progress through the license classes, you'll gain more privileges and potentially shorter call signs.
 But remember, every ham, regardless of class, is an important part of our community.
 Whether you're a newly minted Technician or a seasoned Extra, there's always something new to learn and explore in amateur radio!